rfk/www.rfk.id.au/content/about/cv/index.md

 ### Software Engineer, Mozilla
 <p class="item-meta">September 2011 to August 2021</p>

-I spent almost a decade as a Software Engineer at <a href="http://www.mozilla.com/">Mozilla</a>, where I had broad responsibility for the <a href="https://accounts.firefox.com/">Firefox Accounts</a> identity system and the client and server components that powered <a href="https://www.mozilla.org/en-US/firefox/sync/">Firefox Sync</a>.
+I spent almost a decade as a Software Engineer at <a href="http://www.mozilla.com/">Mozilla</a>, reaching the level of "Senior Staff" and taking broad responsibility for the <a href="https://accounts.firefox.com/">Firefox Accounts</a> identity system and the client and server components that powered <a href="https://www.mozilla.org/en-US/firefox/sync/">Firefox Sync</a>.

 Highlights from my work over the years included: